deemp/flakes/README/Conventions.md

 ## READMEs

-In this repo, each flake's `README.md` assumes that the directory of its `flake.nix` is your current working directory in a terminal
+In this repo, each flake's `README.md` assumes that the directory of its `flake.nix` is your current working directory in a terminal.

 ## Dev tools

 If you'd like to provide dev tools for your flake, store them in a separate flake under `./nix-dev`.

-Then, users will be able to call them like
+Then, users will be able to call them like:

 ```sh
 nix develop nix-dev/